 Trigger #2: Stress or Anxiety

 Stress is another significant factor that can affect the rate at which he sheds.
-Dogs are very in tune with their family’s feelings, especially Golden Retrievers, and they will pick up on your stress.
+Dogs, especially Golden Retrievers, are in tune with their family’s feelings and will pick up on your stress.
 Owners often find that if they are experiencing any anxiety or a significant change in their life, their dog’s hair can fall out quicker than it usually would.
 Examples could be as a result of a relationship breakdown or moving house.

 Trigger #3: Parasites, Fleas, or Allergies

-Excess shedding could be a sign that he has parasites of some sort, such as fleas, or that he is allergic to something, be that his diet, grass, or chemicals.
+Excess shedding can indicate that he has parasites, such as fleas, or he is allergic to something, like his diet, grass, or chemicals.
 The extra scratching will cause increased hair loss.

 Trigger #4: Skin Infections

 Similarly, hair loss could also be a sign of a skin infection.
-These are more serious, but are usually visible on the skin, just beneath the coat.
-This typically requires veterinary intervention, and we’d recommend you reach out to your vet if you think that your dog’s is shedding more than he should be.
+These are more serious but usually visible on the skin, just beneath the coat.
+Skin infection typically requires veterinary intervention, and we’d recommend contacting your vet if you think your dog is shedding more than he should be.

 Trigger #5: Other Health Problems

 Excess shedding can also be a result of medically related conditions.
 This can include cancer or other serious health problems.
-Just like a skin infection, recommend a trip to the vet for anything that looks out of the ordinary when it comes to a dog’s coat.
+Like a skin infection, recommend a trip to the vet for anything that looks out of the ordinary regarding a dog’s coat.

-Here we are going to take you through our top tips to manage your Golden Retriever’s shedding.
-Remember that all dogs are different, and some techniques may work on your pooch, and others may not.
-Be patient and stick with it, and if it helps in any way, it can only be a bonus.
+Here, we take you through our top tips for how to manage Golden Retriever shedding.
+Remember that all dogs are different.
+Some techniques may work on your pooch, and others may not.
+Be patient and stick with it.
+If it helps in any way, it can only be a bonus.
+While you cannot eliminate shedding, proper management can reduce Golden Retriever shedding.

 Brushing

 Regular brushing is the best way to manage a Golden Retriever’s coat.
-Not only will it ensure that his coat does not tangle, but it will help to pull any excess hair from his jacket.
-This also prevents his hair from landing on your sofa, and it’ll save you a lot of time vacuuming too.
+Not only will it ensure that his coat does not tangle, but it will help to pull any loose fur from the coat.
+This also prevents his hair from landing on your sofa and saves you time vacuuming.

 Not only does grooming make your life much easier by managing his shedding, but it is also a great way to bond with him.
 So, kill two birds with one stone, and everyone is happy.
 Make sure you get a Golden Retriever-approved dog brush before you start your grooming routine.